How to Build a Custom Workout That Works

 Goal: Muscle Gain

-Most people want to put on muscle, or at least, they should.
 Muscle isn’t only for men or bodybuilders.
-It gives your body definition and changes its shape.
+It gives your body definition, improves posture, and changes its shape in all the right ways.
 But more importantly, having muscle mass is essential for overall health.
+It helps regulate blood sugar, improves metabolic function, and protects your joints and bones as you age.

-Building muscle requires a structured weightlifting routine, typically focused on progressive overload and compound exercises that target multiple muscle groups.
-You will also need to ensure you are eating enough to support muscle growth.
+Workout Focus: Building muscle requires a structured weightlifting routine, typically focused on progressive overload (increasing weight, reps, or intensity over time).
+Prioritize compound exercises like squats, deadlifts, bench presses, and rows that target multiple muscle groups efficiently.

 Goal: Lose Weight/Body Fat